 The importance of maintaining and continuously improving technique for pointe work cannot be stressed enough.
 Pointe work should only begin at the discretion and under the supervision of of the Director and the Instructor.
 Dancers are encouraged to speak with Director and Instructor to express their interest.
 Additional exercises can also be done to improve what is necessary for each dancer to pursue pointe work safely.
 Being invited or approved go on pointe can be a wonderful rite of passage in a dancer's life.
 It is also a RESPONSIBILITY and it should be taken seriously.
 It is NOT for everyone.
 Some dancers are just not built for pointe, but this does not mean that they cannot excel in other forms of dance.
 If the Director and Instructor feel you are not a candidate for pointe, it is with your best interests at heart.
 We would not want to put your future anatomic health at risk.

 A dancer must have excellent ballet technique in order to begin pointe.
 There must be adequate foot and ankle strength, range of motion and plantarflexion (ability to point the foot and ankle as if going en pointe), as well as proper abdominal and pelvic control present.
 Going on pointe too early (age or technique wise) is believed to actually COMPROMISE technique, risk confidence, and of course, injury.
-It is for these reasons that PDT is requiring that those students who wish to dance on pointe, participate in the "accelerated track" by enrolling in both their 1st and 2nd recommended ballet and/or T.E.C classes.
+It is for these reasons that PDT is requiring that those students who wish to dance on pointe, participate in the "accelerated track" by enrolling in 2 technique classes a week (Contemporary and /or Jazz qualify as technique classes).

 A SPECIAL NOTE: